 Bath City Youth: Ed received the Memorandum of Understanding and wants to meet.
 It has been suggested each attend the other’s meetings from time to time.
 John Reynolds volunteered to do this on our behalf.

 We updated Ed on 3G.
 He had thought the bill for the tournament was for the whole re-seeding for the season.
-He has provided a list of alternate contacts we can engage with going forward.
+He has provided a list of alternative contacts we can engage with going forward.
 There is a much goodwill towards the Club with more people from BCY being involved.
 Their Women’s team folded very suddenly, which took us by surprise.

 The Community Group will be worked on again once the Women’s team is up & running fully.